Livermush: History

-It has been suggested that livermush derives from scrapple, and likely originated from German settlers who traveled south through the Appalachian mountains in the 1700s.
+It has been suggested that livermush derives from scrapple, and likely originated from German settlers who traveled south through the Appalachian Mountains in the 1700s.
+These German immigrants ate pon hoss, a spiced pork and buckwheat mixture that evolved into livermush.
+Livermush became popular in factory towns, where workers needed affordable, premade food.
 In the 1930s and 1940s, a five-pound portion of livermush cost around 10 cents.
+The dish experienced a resurgence during the Great Depression.

 Today, by law in North Carolina, genuine livermush must consist of at least 30% pig liver.

 Events

 Shelby, North Carolina hosts an annual Livermush Exposition, which began in 1987 to celebrate the unique delicacy.
 In that year the Cleveland County Commissioners and the Shelby City Council passed resolutions proclaiming that "livermush is the most delicious, most economical and most versatile of meats."
 Other towns in North Carolina that have livermush festivals include Drexel and Marion.